Games security, algae take wind out of Qingdao's sails

 Magnan said the authorities, however, could not be faulted for their commitment to developing sailing, still in its infancy and struggling to take a foothold.

-In partnership with local companies, the city has donated more than 1,000 boats to 36 schools as part of a pilot programme to train students in sailing, according to officials.
+In partnership with local companies, the city has donated more than 1,000 boats to 36 schools as part of a pilot program to train students in sailing, according to officials.

 "All these efforts are aimed at building Qingdao into a real sailing city after the Games," said Wang.